pierre-emutex/sse4-mandelbrot/README.md

 AVX2 computes 8 pixels in parallel
 AVX512 computes 16 pixels in parallel
-STITCH stitched code computes 2 strands of 16 pixels in parallel OPENMP execution on hyperthreads computes 4 strands of 16 pixels in parallel on the same core, openmp scales on multiple cores
+STITCH stitched code computes 2 strands of 16 pixels in parallel OPENMP execution on hyperthreads computes 4 strands of 16 pixels in parallel on the same core

+Improve grey and color rendering, and images can be compared and verified
 ```

 ## Compile and Run

 ```
-make run
+make example
 ```

 ## Results : execution time

 The following execution times are taken on an "Intel(R) i7-8650U" processor for the same part of the mandelbrot set.

+### gcc 7.3 time (secs)

 ```
-                                                   time (secs)
 Original C code (ORIG) ................... :       164.
 Simplified C code (FPU) .................. :       137.
 SSE4 code (SSE4) ......................... :        26.0